 Why is your child acting up by shouting, growling or hitting

-I wonder if you have been out somewhere in a public place, with friends or family or even alone at home and your child has done something unenjoyably.
+I wonder if you have been out somewhere in a public place, with friends or family, or even alone at home and your child has done something unenjoyable.
 Maybe they spoke in a certain way, hit you or someone else.
 Maybe they growled instead of talking.

-I really encourage you to have someone listen to the emotions that arise for you when you are responded to in an unenjoyably way.
-Your feelings may also be connected to when you were young and were responded with harshness.
+I really encourage you to have someone listen to the emotions that arise for you when you are responded to in an unenjoyable way.
+Your feelings may also be connected to when you were young and were responded to with harshness.

 - They may have an unmet need or

-Emotions are likely to arise when a child has an unmet need or they have a build up of emotions.
-When your child is experiencing big emotions it is likely that the more primitive part of the brain is in control and they are therefore not able to respond cognitively if we try and rationalize with them.
+Emotions are likely to arise when a child has an unmet need or they have a build-up of emotions.
+When your child is experiencing big emotions, it’s likely that the more primitive part of the brain is in control and they are therefore not able to respond cognitively if we try and rationalize with them.

 If your child has an unmet need they may begin to act out.
 For example, your child may start shouting because you have been talking to someone else and they need your attention again.
 Maybe they feel like they have waited and now they are bored and want to do something with you.

-If it is not an immediate need unenjoyably behavior can result from a build up of emotions or trauma.
-This is often the most responsible for unenjoyably behavior around hitting and biting.
-Children act out in these ways because feelings of frustration, disappointment, fear, hurt, trauma and especially feelings around powerlessness build up and require an outlet.
+If it is not an immediate need then unenjoyable behavior can result from a build-up of emotions or trauma.
+This is most often the reason for unenjoyable behavior around hitting and biting.
+Children act out in these ways because feelings of frustration, disappointment, fear, hurt, trauma, and especially feelings around powerlessness build up and require an outlet.

 - Your child is pure love